choisir cup menstruelle

 🌸 How to remove your cup without discomfort

-To remove the cup, pinch the base to break the suction.
-Louloucups are designed for easy removal thanks to their flexibility.
+To remove the cup, pinch the base to break the suction effect.
+Louloucup is designed for easy removal thanks to its flexibility.

-If the cup is hard to reach, take a deep breath.
-It’s important to be relaxed and not tense when removing it.
+If your cup is hard to reach, take a deep breath.
+It’s important not to be tense or clenched when removing it.
 Gently push down with your pelvic floor muscles to bring it lower.
-Use the stem to guide it, but don’t pull sharply.
-Once you can reach the base, pinch it to break the suction and remove it gently.
+Use the stem to guide it, without pulling sharply.
+Once you can reach the base, pinch it to release the suction effect and remove it gently.

 🌸 Cleaning and sterilizing your cup: best practices

 Clean your cup with cold water after each removal.
-Use a gentle soap for a deep clean.
+Use a mild soap for a deeper clean.
 Avoid harsh products that could damage the silicone.

-Sterilize your cup before first use and at the start of each cycle.
+Sterilize your cup before the first use and at the start of every cycle.
 Boil it for 5 to 10 minutes or use a cup sterilizer.
-Louloucups are heat-resistant thanks to their high-quality medical-grade silicone.
-This step eliminates bacteria and prevents odors.
+Louloucup cups are heat-resistant thanks to their high-quality medical-grade silicone.
+This step removes bacteria and prevents odors.

 cup